 Find the midpoint between the acromion process (the bony knob on top of your shoulder) and the point of the elbow.
 You'll need a helper for this.
 Use a vertical fold.

 This site is found below the armpit at the top ridge of your hip bone, called the iliac crest or suprailiac, taken on the side.
 Gently press the area and find the ridge of the hip, going just above the bone.
-Then measure using a diagonal fold as shown in the picture.
+Measure using a diagonal fold.

 As with men, use the midpoint between the hip and the knee.
-As I mentioned, I normally use the distance between the tip of my thumb and pinky from the top of the knee, which for most people is fairly close to the midpoint.
+As I mentioned, I normally use the distance between the tip of my thumb and pinky from the top of the knee, which is fairly close to the midpoint for most people.
 Measure using a vertical fold.

 Enter your skinfold measurements into our Body Fat Calculator to get your results!